Rescuers race to free people trapped by Hurricane Helene after storm kills at least 40 in 4 states

 “I feel like a lot of us know what to do now,” said Fermin Herrera, 20, cradling his sleeping 2-month-old daughter in a downstairs hallway of the hotel.
 “We’ve seen some storms and grown some thicker skins."

-Soon after it crossed over land, Helene weakened to a tropical storm, then weakened again to a tropical depression.
-Forecasters said it continued to produce catastrophic flooding with some areas receiving more than a foot of rain.
+Soon after it crossed over land, Helene weakened to a tropical storm, then to a tropical depression.
+Forecasters said it continued to produce catastrophic flooding and some areas received more than a foot of rain.
 A mudslide in the Appalachian Mountains washed out a section of an interstate at the North Carolina-Tennessee state line.

 In North Carolina, forecasters warned of flooding that could be worse than anything seen in the past century.
-Evacuations were underway in several areas of the state Friday, and around 300 roads were closed.
+Evacuations were underway and around 300 roads were closed statewide.
 The Connecticut Army National Guard sent a helicopter to help.

 “It’s terrible.
 I don’t know if I will ever see anything like this again,” said Spencer Tate Andrews, of Asheville, North Carolina.

 School districts and multiple universities canceled classes.
 Florida airports that had closed due to the storm reopened Friday.
-Inspectors were out examining bridges and causeways along the Gulf Coast to get them back open to traffic quickly, the state’s transportation secretary said.
+Inspectors were examining bridges and causeways along the Gulf Coast to get them reopened to traffic quickly, the state’s transportation secretary said.

 Helene also swamped parts of Mexico's Yucatan Peninsula, flooding streets and toppling trees as it brushed the resort city of Cancun and passed offshore this week.
 In western Cuba, Helene knocked out power to more than 200,000 homes and businesses as it brushed past the island.